kyouko-taiga/swift-thoughts/tutorial/02_control_flow.md

   print("the Pokemon will obey")
 }
 ```

+Parentheses around the conditions are optional (and shouldn't be used unless they make the code clearer).

 > Unlike in most languages of the C-family, Swift conditions **must** be a Boolean expression (i.e. of type `Bool`).
 > As a result, `if pokemonLevel { ... }` wouldn't be a valid expression in the above example, and the compiler would complain about it.